 This sounds scary but don’t worry!
-From what ingredients to stay away from and why, to what to look for on product labels, BAWDY has broken it all down for you and your delicate derriere.
+From what ingredients to stay away from and why, to what to look for on product labels, BAWDY has broken it all down for you and your gorgeous glutes.

 What are they used for?
 Parabens are preservatives that stop things like fungus and bacteria from growing in your products.
 Unfortunately, this can happen easily as many products get left open, are stored in humid environments, etc. OK, well that sounds beneficial.

 Why are they harmful?
-First, they’re easily absorbed through the skin so they have a straight shot into our bodies.
+First, they’re easily absorbed through the skin so they have a straight shot into our bodies, whether its through our booty or our boobs.
 Second, studies have shown that they disrupt our endocrine system - which means they mess with our hormone production.
 And finally, a small study showed that when parabens are messing with our hormones, they specifically like to pick on estrogen by mimicking it.
 This, according to researchers, suggests serious side effects like reproductive complications, an increased risk of cancer, and developmental issues in children - yikes.

 What to look out for: Check your products for parabens that could be listed as the following: methylparaben, butylparaben, propylparaben, isobutylparaben, ethylparaben, polyparaben, and isobutylparaben.